As a horse rider, are you tired of having to explain your sport and how exactly you hurt yourself?

 Dynamic Tape acts mechanically like a spring to strongly decelerate or assist motion to improve movement patterns.
 Its elastic properties differentiate it from everything that exists on the market, which facilitates in reducing loads on the joints, without limiting the amplitudes of motion, and in improving the performance of our athletes.

-BEMER is designed to improve circulation thereby supporting the body’s natural self-regulating processes.
+This painless therapy designed to improve circulation thereby supporting the body’s natural self-regulating processes.
 Blood is the body’s universal means of transportation.
 Oxygen, nutrients, chemical messengers (e.g., hormones) and immune cells are all transported through our blood.
 When our body’s cells, tissues and organs are adequately nourished and metabolic waste products are removed, our bodies maintain a healthy balance and function properly.
 The optimal regulation of circulation is a prerequisite for ensuring good levels of health and fitness.

 Cupping therapy involves placing cups on the body and creating suction.
 Benefits include pain relief and sports recovery.